anti-mony/Algorithms/README.md

 **25Jan:** Sorting time for bubble, merge and radix sort for N(input) integers.

 **1Feb:** Strassen's Multiplication Method for a 2X2 Matrix

+**8Feb:** Matrix Multiplication Method for a 128 X 128 Matrix time calculation